 Townsend Farms is a family-owned business that has been farming out of Oregon since 1906.

-If you or a loved one have contracted Hepatitis A from consuming Kirkland Signature Three Berry Blend frozen berries, manufactured by Townsend Farms, Inc., you may be entitled to financial compensation for your injuries by filing a lawsuit.
+If you or a loved one have contracted Hepatitis A from consuming Kirkland Signature Three Berry Blend frozen berries, manufactured by Townsend Farms, Inc., you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting new food contamination lawsuits across the country, and you may be entitled to financial compensation.